 Heat and Cold

-If you have access to a freezer and a microwave, you can provide yourself with a couple of quick pain-relief options.
+If you have access to a freezer and a microwave, you can provide yourself with a couple of quick, natural pain-relief options.
 Cold helps reduce inflammation, which can minimize pain caused when inflamed soft tissue presses against nerve endings.
-Cold is also valuable for working like a natural anesthetic; it helps slow down nerve responses, which dulls the pain you feel.
+Cold is also valuable for working as a natural anesthetic; it helps slow down nerve responses, which dulls the pain you feel.

 Heat, on the other end of the spectrum, helps encourage increased blood flow to the area, which can bring much-needed nutrients.
 Heat also helps inhibit pain messages, so even if the cause of the pain is still there, warming the sore area will help soothe some of those sensations.
 If you know you are prone to back issues, we recommend keeping a reusable freezable wrap and a microwave-safe hot pad at work and at home so you can find relief quickly when you need it.